lootie/Multitaper.jl/docs/src/multivariate.md

 The output of this command, depending on the desired output type, is one of three
 things:

-* `outp = :justspecs` is a vector of MtSpec structs containing the spectra alone.
+* `outp = :justspecs` is a vector of MTSpectrum structs containing the spectra alone.

 * `outp = :coh` is a tuple containing the spectra, a matrix filled with coherences on the super-diagonal (so if the result was called out, you'd access it by using